-I've recently bought a leasehold flat in Sandbach.
-Am I liable to pay service charges for periods before completion of my purchase?
+I've recently bought a leasehold property in Sandbach.
+Am I liable to pay service charges for periods before my ownership?

-In a situation where the service charge has already been demanded from the previous owner and they have not paid you would not usually be personally liable for the arrears.
+Where the service charge has already been demanded from the previous owner and they have not paid you would not usually be personally liable for the arrears.
 However, your landlord may still be able to take action to forfeit the lease.
-A critical element of leasehold conveyancing for your conveyancer to be sure to have an up to date clear service charge receipt before completion of your purchase.
+It is an essential part of leasehold conveyancing for your conveyancer to ensure to have an up to date clear service charge receipt before completion of your purchase.
 If you have a mortgage this is likely to be a requirement of your lender.

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

 Sandbach Leasehold Conveyancing - A selection of Queries before buying